NeshHari/XMonad/README.md

 className :: Query String
 Return the resource class; i.e., the second string returned by WM_CLASS. -}
 ```
 Another thing to consider is hiding the "NSP" workspace, which appears in the polybar from the first spawn of a named scratchpad.
 A simple and effective solution is to set the icon for the NSP workspace to empty.
 Assuming icons are used as labels for workspaces, leave the icon for NSP  blank.
+Another alternative is to filter out the workspace.

 Snippet of EWMH module in Polybar's config.ini:
 ```